 Save Penang!
 Reject the 3-Islands Reclamation!

 We object to the proposal to reclaim 3 massive islands to the south of Penang Island, as announced by the Penang Chief Minister YAB Chow Kon Yeow (The Star, 6th May 2019).
 The lack of public consultation and detailed information about the project is shocking in view of the size of proposed reclamation which is 4,500 acres or 7 square miles – the size of Johor's Forest City!
-We call upon Tun as the chairman of the National Physical Planning Council to reject the Penang South Reclamation (PSR) megaproject for the following reasons:
+We call upon the Prime Minister of Malaysia as the chairman of the National Physical Planning Council to reject the Penang South Reclamation (PSR) megaproject for the following reasons:

 - This reclamation will destroy the richest fishery in Penang.
 In view of rapid fish depletion worldwide, this coastal fish bank is our food security.
 It supplies local needs as well as Penang’s food and tourism industry.
 Once destroyed, seafood prices will hike beyond what the average Penangite can afford.